lkbayne/modeling_fall25/Project/readme.md

-# Monterey Bay Climate Change and Nutrient Dynamics
+# Monterey Bay Upwelling Nutrient Dynamics

 ## Project Overview
-This project investigates how decreased upwelling winds and increase sea surface temperature, expected under future climate change, may affect nutrient concentrations dynamics in Monterey Bay, California.
+This project investigates how winds impact upwelling and affect nutrient concentrations dynamics in Monterey Bay, California.

 ## Research Question
-How will climate change affect nutrient concentration in Monterey Bay given the projected decrease in upwelling winds and increase in sea surface temperature (SST)?
+How does wind strenght impact upwelling and nutrient concentration dynamics in Monterey Bay?

 ## Model Experiments
 To investigate this question, I will construct a regional ocean model spanning Monterey Bay and the surrounding offshore region.
 The model will simulate one year (2008), which is a year of strong upwelling as shown by the BEUTI Index.

 Two simulations will be performed:
-1. **Normal Conditions Run** – baseline wind, temperature, and sea surface height (SSH) conditions.
+1. **Normal Conditions Run** – baseline wind conditions.
-2. **Decreased Upwelling Run** – reduced upwelling-favorable winds and increased SST represent climate change effects.
+2. **Decreased Upwelling Run** – reduced upwelling-favorable winds.

-The second simulation will test whether weaker upwelling and warmer surface waters reduce nutrient supply and potentially promote more frequent or intense HAB events.

 ## Hypothesis
-Decreased winds, higher SST, and increased SSH will weaken upwelling, resulting in reduced transport of cold, nutrient-rich water to the surface, lower nutrient fluxes, and conditions that may favor HAB development.
+Decreased winds will weaken upwelling, resulting in reduced transport of cold, nutrient-rich water to the surface, lower nutrient fluxes, and conditions that may favor HAB development.

 ## Model Setup
 - **Model domain:** Monterey Bay and adjacent coastal ocean
 - **Simulation period:** January–December 2008
 - **Initial conditions:** ECCO Version 5 (January 2008)
 - **Boundary and forcing:** Derived from ECCO Version 5 output
-- **Perturbations:** decreased winds, increased SST, increased SSH
+- **Perturbations:** decreased winds

 ## Analysis
 - Create time series of nutrient concentrations for both model runs.